-The purpose of this deliverable is to report the outcomes of the work performed within the context of Task 5.5 at this phase of the project (M22).
-The deliverable constitutes the second iteration with the main goal to document the advancements in comparison with the first iteration and in particular to provide the documentation of the first prototype version of the INFINITECH Open API Gateway whose design specifications were documented in the first iteration.
+The purpose of this deliverable is to report the outcomes of the work performed within the context of Task 5.5 from M23 till M30 that the task concludes its activities.
+As the deliverable constitutes the third and final iteration, its main goal is to provide the final and comprehensive documentation of the fully functional version of the INFINITECH Open API Gateway, as well as the advancements from the previous iteration.